 WINTER SOLSTICE ACTIVITIES

-There are many great traditions and activities that have been passed along with the preparation of the winter solstice.
-I chose some particularly interesting winter solstice activities for the classroom or at home.
+Some many great traditions and activities have been passed along with the preparation for the winter solstice.
+I chose some exciting winter solstice activities for the classroom or at home.
 Everyone can enjoy participating in them together!

 1. SOLSTICE SYMBOLS